Benedict Arnold (governor): Family and descendants

-Arnold was married on 17 December 1640 to Damaris, the daughter of Stukeley Westcott and Julianna Marchante.
+Arnold married Damaris on December 17, 1640, the daughter of Stukely Westcott and Julianna Marchante.
 They had nine children: Benedict, Caleb, Josiah, Damaris, William, Penelope, Oliver, Godsgift, and Freelove.
 All but William grew to adulthood, married, and had children.
-His son Caleb, a physician, married Abigail Wilbur, who was the daughter of Samuel Wilbur, Jr. and the granddaughter of both Samuel Wilbore [Sr.] and John Porter, two signers of the compact establishing the town of Portsmouth with Anne Hutchinson.
+Godsgift married Jireh Bull, the grandson of governor Henry Bull.

 Notable descendants of Benedict Arnold through his son Benedict include his great-grandson, also named Benedict Arnold, the general of the American Revolutionary War who is remembered primarily for his treason to America when he switched sides to fight with the British.
-Descendants through his son Caleb Arnold include Commodore Oliver Hazard Perry, American hero of the Great Lakes during the War of 1812, and his younger brother Commodore Matthew C. Perry, who compelled the opening of Japan to the West with the Convention of Kanagawa in 1854.
+Descendants through his son Caleb include Commodore Oliver Hazard Perry, American hero of the Great Lakes during the War of 1812, and his younger brother Commodore Matthew C. Perry, who compelled the opening of Japan to the West with the Convention of Kanagawa in 1854.
 Senator Stephen Arnold Douglas is also descended through this line, who debated Abraham Lincoln in 1858 before a senate race and later lost to him in the 1860 presidential election.
 Rhode Island colonial Deputy Governor George Hazard is another descendant.